BIGCAT-COVID19/ProteomicsAnalysis/README.md

 # How to run:

     Download the code and the Data folder
-    Follow the steps in the "WilcoxonAnalysisScript.R" to recreate the result in the paper
+    Follow the steps in the "WilcoxonTissueAnalysis.R" to recreate the result in the paper